|What is the Emergency Medical Technician program?

 The Emergency Medical Services degree program offers the only AAS Paramedic Degree in the San Antonio metropolitan area.
 It also offers a college Certificate Level II in Paramedic and a Marketable Skills certificate in EMT-Basic, all at competitive prices.

-The Certificate Level II program is accredited by Commission on Accreditation of Allied Health Education Programs (CAAHEP)
+The A.A.S. degree and Certificate Level II program are accredited by Commission on Accreditation of Allied Health Education Programs (CAAHEP)

 Commission on Accreditation of Allied Health Education Programs